implse/Machine_Learning/README.md

 ## Steps Involved in Machine Learning Project

-A machine learning project involves the following steps:
+7 Steps of Machine Learning:

-  - Gathering data
+  - Gathering Data
-  - Data preparation
+  - Preparing the Data
-  - Choosing a model
+  - Choosing a Model
-  - Training the model
+  - Training the Model
-  - Evaluate the model
+  - Evaluate the Model
-  - Tune the model
+  - Tune the Model
-  - Make predictions
+  - Make Predictions